Red Light Therapy: Benefits, Side Effects & Uses

 Should I use professional or at-home devices?

-Professional devices are stronger and more reliable.
-Home devices help maintain progress, but for significant changes, professional sessions provide better results.
-Full-body red light beds offer coverage that smaller devices simply can't match.
+Professional systems are usually stronger and more consistent.
+Home devices can help maintain progress, but full-body professional sessions offer much broader coverage and reliability.